What is attenuated familial adenomatous polyposis?

 - Colonoscopy every two to three years, beginning at age 18

-- Colectomy (the surgical removal of the entire colon).
+- Colectomy is the surgical removal of the entire colon.
 This may be considered if polyps cannot be managed with regular colonoscopies because there are too many or if a patient cannot have colonoscopies on the recommended schedule above.

 There is an increased risk of polyps of the upper digestive tract in AFAP, and regular screening should be considered similar to classic FAP.
 The suggested screening for classic FAP is below.

 - Upper endoscopy (EGD) every one to three years, beginning at age 25 or after polyps are detected

 - X-ray or computed tomography (CT or CAT) scan of the small bowel if adenomas are found on the EGD or before a colectomy; repeat every one to three years depending on symptoms

 It is unknown whether screening of the thyroid or screening for hepatoblastoma , which is type of liver cancer, in young children is appropriate for families with AFAP as it is with classic FAP; see additional suggested screening for families with classic FAP .

 Screening options may change over time as new technologies are developed and more is learned about AFAP and classic FAP.
 It is important to talk with your doctor about appropriate screening tests.

 Learn more about what to expect when having common tests, procedures, and scans .